After attending the NFDA convention this year, we learned a lot about what’s trending in the funeral profession.

 “I really believe what’s important to the families is they sit down and plan [the funeral],” said Soffe.
 “So we’re trying to create the event and the opportunity for them to sit down and combine these tributes because that’s where the memories start coming up.”

 For example, let’s say the adult children planned the funeral for one of their parents.
 Those attending the funeral may have known their parent but not the children.
 That’s where personalizing the funeral to trigger these memories comes into play.
-It creates a conversation starter and a personal connection between the children and the funeral attendees.
+It creates a conversation and a personal connection between the children and the funeral attendees.